-I got my first typewriter when I was eight, had a poem I wrote about a snail published in a magazine when I was nine, and that was it – I was hooked on writing.
+I was born in Dublin and moved to London when I was seven.
+I got my first typewriter when I was eight and had a poem I wrote about a snail published in the parish magazine.
+From then on, I was hooked on writing.